|

 young woman enrolled in a Hamilton, Ontario, flying school On March 31 1928

-she passed the federal aviation test and become the first Canadian woman to
+she passed the federal aviation test and become the

 earn a private pilot's certificate.
 Eileen soon moved to New Your, U.S.A. to